m1k1o/neko/README.md

       NEKO_NAT1TO1: <your-IP>
 ```

-## Mobile UI
+## Mobile support

-Although on iOS is neko not working, the UI screens have been fixed for small screens.
+Neko is now working on iOS and Android!
+Also, the UI screens have been fixed for small screens.

 ![mobile-screens](https://i.imgur.com/K9gfscU.png)